mormor-karl/mormor-karl.github.io/_posts/events/2023-09-12-open_house.md

 * differential privacy
 * linguistic features, forensic linguistics and authorship

-2. A panel on pseudonymization with experts from several concerned fields
+2. A discussion panel on pseudonymization with experts from several concerned fields

 3. Presentations from the project Mormor Karl